pietersap/dataminds-azureML-tensorflow-face/readme.md

 The model is trained using the higher-level API Keras with a Tensorflow backend.

 Running this script can be done with the Workbench GUI.
 Select the script (e.g. train.py), add arguments if applicable, and run.
 The script is then submitted to the compute target (e.g. local).
-Can also be done with the CLI.
+See next section.

 We are using the outputs folder and the shared folder.
 More info:   https://docs.microsoft.com/en-gb/azure/machine-learning/desktop-workbench/how-to-read-write-files